minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 representing corporation or labor interests @OpenSecretspac.
 The Citizens United
 v.
-FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman p.194.
+FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman[p.194].
 In essence, this case enabled independent expenditures which are election related to become unlimited @citizen.

 // why do candidates need contributions?  -  improve election values